Table of Contents:

 - Microtex needle for fine and delicate fabrics

-To learn more: how to choose your needle for your sewing machine.
+Learn more: how to choose your needle for your sewing machine.

-Poor adjustments: a frequent cause of breakage
+Incorrect settings: a common cause of breakage

 A poor sewing machine adjustment is one of the most underestimated causes of breakage.